Here is my offer on your property when you have good equity

 Sometimes I can find a buyer with good income who can pay your monthly mortgage loan payments until they can refinance with a new mortgage loan to pay off your mortgage loan.
 In that case, I will directly assign my contract with you over to that buyer who takes over the payments on the existing loan and the payments on your equity.

-This is a very simple process that takes about 7 business days to close.
-All you have to do is sign the deed over to my company, and my attorney will write the promissory note and deed of trust to secure your equity.
+This is a very simple process that takes about 7 to 10 business days to close.
+All you have to do is sign the deed over to my company, and my attorney will provide the promissory note and deed of trust to secure your equity.
 You can do this when you are ready to move out, so if you need more time just let me know when is the best time for you to close.

 Please be aware that the mortgage loan stays in your name until it is paid off.
 The rental income covers the payments, and your name stays on the loan.
 This may seem like a concern, but when you look at how it all fits together you’ll realize that it is not as risky as it sounds.